Bye-Bye, Junior High: Production

 The school used in the series was the Vincent Massey Junior School building on Daisy Avenue in Etobicoke, Ontario.
 By the end of the series' production, Linda Schuyler recalled that the four classrooms used in the show were "bursting at the seams", In what Schuyler calls a "bold" move, a decision was made to burn down the fictional school for the series finale.
 As it was a real location, the scenes of the burning school were created via special effects.
 According to director Phillip Earnshaw, a photographic plate was shot of the school building, and sent to a special effects company who created a cut-out of the building with open windows and filmed the flames through the windows.
 The film was then sent back and superimposed onto the shot of the school building, creating the effect of the school being on fire.

 Release

-The episode was given an advance screening at the Royal Ontario Museum on January 27, 1989, in a party dubbed "Derniere" by creators Linda Schuyler and Kit Hood.
+The episode was given an advance screening at the Royal Ontario Museum on January 27, 1989.
 The episode aired on CBC Television at 8:30.p.m on February 27, 1989.
 In Australia, it aired at 5:30pm on October 10, 1989 on ABC-TV.